ataraxao/drex/Cooperative_Wealth_Agreement.md

 ### 5.2 Pro-Rata Deduction (Ledger Rule)
 Each Shared Withdrawal reduces each Party’s economic interest in the Vehicle Account proportionally based on the Allocation Percentage at the applicable Valuation Time.
-If any portion of a Shared Withdrawal is designated as a B Distribution, it shall be recorded in the B Distribution Ledger.
+If any portion of a Shared Withdrawal is expressly designated as a B Distribution, it shall be recorded in the B Distribution Ledger and must be transferred to Party B’s B Designated Account.

 ### 5.3 Joint Asset Purchases; Title and Governance
 If Vehicle Account funds are used to purchase a Joint Asset, that Joint Asset shall be titled as Tenants in Common (or closest equivalent) with ownership percentages matching the Allocation Percentage at the applicable Valuation Time, unless the Parties agree otherwise in a signed writing (including titling to the Vehicle LLC).
 Governance, carrying costs, buyout rights, and sale procedures are governed by Exhibit 2.